iangoodnight/pwc/130/perl/README.md

 ...for positive tests.

 Test files may contain multiple tests, lines beginning with `#` will be ignored.
-See sample tests at `../test_cases/ch-2/` for furhter examples.
+See sample tests at `../test_cases/ch-2/` for further examples.

 #### Output